richtabor/theme-docs/york-pro/readme.md

 After activating the plugin, go to **Tools** → **Regen.
 Thumbnails**, then press the **Regenerate All Thumbnails** button to start generating new image sizes.
 Once it’s finished, your library of images will be optimized and ready to go.

+# Frequently Asked

+1. **How do I update my theme?** If your license key is activated on the Theme License dashboard widget, we will send an update notice to your WordPress Dashboard.
+Follow the instructions there to update.

+2. **How long is my license valid for?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+Nullam id dolor id nibh ultricies vehicula ut id elit.

+3. **How do I install the included child theme?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+Nullam id dolor id nibh ultricies vehicula ut id elit.

+3. **How do I sort my portfolio?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+Nullam id dolor id nibh ultricies vehicula ut id elit.

 # Portfolio